-McLuhan seems to have begun using his trademark slogan, “the medium is the message”, at a conference in Vancouver on ‘Radio in the Future of Canada’.
+McLuhan seems to have first begun using his trademark slogan, “the medium is the message”, at a conference in Vancouver on ‘Radio in the Future of Canada’.
 This was early in May 1958:

 Print, by permitting people to read at high speed and, above all, to read alone and silently, developed a totally new set of mental operations.
 What I mentioned earlier [although not in these same words] becomes very relevant here: the medium is the message.
 The medium of print is the message, more than any individual writer could say.1